 Site B was cleared in 2013 to prepare for agriculture activities but has since filled in with grasses and brush.
-To prepare for cannabis cultivation, this area will be cleared and tilled to plant up to 6.4 acres of cannabis canopy.
+To prepare for cannabis cultivation, this area will be cleared and tilled to plant up to 5.25 acres of cannabis canopy.
 Approximately 20 poor-quality walnut orchard trees will be removed.

 Site E was cleared in 2003 and again in 2009 to prepare for agriculture activities.
 Since that time, chamise brush has taken over the site.
 To prepare for cannabis cultivation, the chamise will be cleared and the site will be graded to plant cannabis canopy.
 The applicant proposes minimal grading.
-If proposed grading exceeds 50 cubic yards or more than 1-acre of vegetation is cleared, the applicant will obtain a ministerial grading permit from Lake County (Chapter 30 of the Lake County Code).
+Approximately 1.54 acres of canopy area is proposed.
+If proposed grading exceeds 50 cubic yards or more than 1-acre of vegetation is cleared, the applicant shall obtain a ministerial grading permit from Lake County (Chapter 30 of the Lake County Code).